hwestphal/ts-movehub/README.md

 # ts-movehub

-This is a Typescript library for interacting with a Lego Boost Move Hub.
-It's was developed for Windows 10 but might be working with other operating systems.
+This is a Typescript library for interacting with a [LEGO® Boost](https://www.lego.com/themes/boost) Move Hub.
+It was developed for Windows 10 but might be working with other operating systems.

 It uses [noble-uwp](https://github.com/jasongin/noble-uwp) — a Bluetooth LE API for Node and Windows 10 — and is based on the reverse engineering work found at https://github.com/JorgePe/BOOSTreveng.